kubeskoop/kubeskoop.github.io/docs/guide/diagnose/cloud-providers.md

 sidebar_position: 3
 ---

-# Cloud Providers
+# Specifying Cloud Provider

 Cloud provider can be specified via `--cloud-provider` argument before execution of KubeSkoop diagnose.

-After setting cloud provider of the cluster, connectivity diagnose will your configuration on the cloud, like VM security group, route tables, NAT, etc.
+After setting cloud provider of the cluster, connectivity diagnosis will your configuration on the cloud, like VM security group, route tables, NAT, etc.

 # Aliyun(Alibaba Cloud)